 9 October 2024

-Residents at Silvera’s Bridgeland communities of Bow Valley, Aspen and Spruce watched crews install new landscaping around their homes over the summer.
-The facelift of these spaces beautifies the area while making it safer.
+Residents at Silvera’s Bridgeland communities of Bow Valley, Aspen and Spruce have been watching crews install new landscaping around their homes since the summer.
+The facelift of these spaces is beautifying the area while making it safer.

-“Bridgeland community managers came to our team with concerns about transient people in the area approaching Silvera’s buildings, residents and employees,” says Jairo Rodriguez, Project Manager with the Capital Maintenance and Renewals team.
+“Bridgeland community managers expressed concern about transient people in the area approaching our buildings, residents and employees,” says Jairo Rodriguez, Project Manager with the Capital Maintenance and Renewals team.
 “So, we needed to implement solutions to deter that from taking place.”

-The landscape architect consultant used a landscape architecture concept called CPTED – Crime Prevention Through Environmental Design – that implements elements such as plantings, lighting, gates and fencing to prevent unwanted loitering and trespassing.
+Julian Warring, a landscape architect consultant with The TULA Project, used a concept called CPTED – Crime Prevention Through Environmental Design – that implements elements such as plantings, lighting, gates and fencing to prevent unwanted loitering and trespassing.

 This summer, crews installed different levels of lighting to provide greater and more consistent illumination to the area.
 They also added new fencing around resident leisure areas to provide visual and physical deterrents for trespassers.